 Phase Control technology provides coherent sound reproduction through the use of phase matching for an optimal sound image.
 The default setting is on and we recommend leaving Phase Control switched on for all sound sources.

-- Press RECEIVER to the receiver operation mode. - 2 Press PHASE (PHASE CONTROL) to switch on phase correction.
+• Press PHASE (PHASE CONTROL) to switch on phase correction.

 The PHASE CONTROL indicator on the front panel lights.